MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-This presentation will help you understand what is the AWS Cloud, what is their business model, how much does it cost, what are the most important services, and much more.
-It will give you the confidence to move forward on an AWS project or the knowledge necessary to decide not to p ursue the AWS path.
-In resume: What is AWS?
-Is it for you?
+The presentation will give you the understanding of what is the AWS Cloud, who is AWS, what does AWS do, how much does AWS cost or at least a view on pricing per service, what are AWS main services and probably a bit more.
+You will be confident enough to move forward on you AWS project or have enough knowledge to decide AWS is not for you.
 </h5>

 <div class="br-01">